ramontayag/navi/README.md

 You can create your own renderer too.
 For this, see the wiki.
 I could add these into the gem.
 Send me a pull request.

+## Namespace

+You can render all your links in a namespace:

+    <%= navi_render NavItem.roots, namespace: 'preview' %>

+This is useful if you want to generate the same links but have them all point to a different route.
+For example, you have a CMS and there's a preview section where you want the links that are generated to be the same, yet point to all other preview pages in the CMS.

 # Contributing to navigable

 _To develop and run tests, see the Gemfile and read the comments right above the :development, :test, :cucumber group._